-This spring may have brought freak snowstorms and lots of rain, but now we turn our warm sunny thoughts to summer where kids can stay outside and play all day.
+This spring may have brought lots of rain, but now we turn our warm sunny thoughts to summer where kids can stay outside and play all day.
 From strawberry picking, splash pads and splaygrounds, to free outdoor movies and concerts, Mommy Poppins is your go-to for what-to-do in the Philly area this month.

 Headed to the shore?
 We've got things to do with toddlers, best boardwalks, and best beaches.
 Looking for day trips to historical places or planning a big trip to celebrate summer vacation?
 We've got those, too.

 Get started on your June planning with 13 of our Top Picks below, and from everyone here at Mommy Poppins Philadelphia...Welcome, Summer!!

 There’s more than just berries at the Brandywine Strawberry Festival!
 Photo courtesy of the Brandywine Strawberry Festival